-Easy chicken biryani recipe in pot or pressure cooker that tastes delicious, flavorful and can be made in a jiffy.
+Easy chicken biryani recipe in pot or pressure cooker with video & step by step photos.
+This tastes delicious, flavorful and can be made in a jiffy.
 You can also find my video on how to make easy chicken biryani recipe at the end of this post.
 This is one of the recipes, I have tried my best to keep simple and explain very well for the beginners so that you do not go wrong.
 I highly recommend beginners to watch the video which i have shared at the end of this post.

 This chicken biryani recipe can be prepared in a pot or casserole or pressure cooker too.
 You can use any ready made garam masala powder or biryani masala.
 Iam also sharing a instant biryani masala powder, if you do not have a readymade or store bought masala, you can make it in just few minutes.